Over 20 years of stone experience

 What happens if you don’t seal your patio?

-Patios face constant exposure to weather, footfall, moisture, and fallen leaves or debris.
-Over time, these elements can gradually wear down paving — particularly if it’s made from porous materials such as sandstone, limestone, or concrete.
+Patios are exposed to constant wear — from changing weather and regular foot traffic to moisture and organic debris like fallen leaves.
+Over time, this exposure gradually breaks down paving, especially when it’s made from porous materials such as sandstone, limestone, or concrete.

-Leaving paving unsealed won’t ruin it straight away, but it does leave the surface more at risk over the years.
-Porous stone can absorb water, which encourages moss, algae, and black spot growth.
-Spills from BBQs, plant pots, or food are also harder to remove without a barrier in place.
-In colder months, freeze-thaw cycles can cause small cracks to appear — especially in stone that naturally soaks up moisture.
+Leaving paving unsealed won’t cause instant damage, but it does leave the surface more vulnerable in the long term.
+Porous stone naturally absorbs water, which encourages moss, algae, and black spot to thrive.
+Food, BBQ spills, and marks from plant pots are also harder to remove without a barrier in place.
+In colder months, freeze-thaw cycles can lead to fine cracks, particularly in paving that soaks up moisture.

-The look of your patio is another factor.
-Without sealing, natural stone can lose colour or develop uneven patches, particularly in high-use areas.
-This kind of wear can make a patio appear older and more worn than it really is.
+Appearance is another factor.
+Without sealing, natural stone can lose colour vibrancy or develop patchy, uneven areas in high-use zones.
+This type of wear can make a patio look prematurely aged and tired.

 Issue Cause Impact